carpentries/maintainer-onboarding/episodes/01-welcome.md

 - Introduce yourself to your fellow new Maintainers.
 - Describe what will and will not be covered in this training.
-- Articulate The Carpentries overall goals for our Maintainer community.
+- Articulate The Carpentries' overall goals for our Maintainer community.

 ::::::::::::::::::::::::::::::::::::::::::::::::::